Aeroglyphic/litecoinjs/README.md

 # LitecoinJS

-**THIS PROJECT IS NOT YET ACTIVE**
+LitecoinJS is a javascript-based implementation of various litecoin functions enabling you to natively create litecoin addresses, create transactions, set custom transaction fees and more.
+LitecoinJS is based on the bitcoinjs code base comprising of mostly syntactic functionality tailored for litecoin.

-LitecoinJS is a javascript-based implementation of various litecoin functions enabling you to natively create litecoin addresses, sign transactions, create transactions, set custom transaction fees, create smart contracts, store data on the litecoin blockchain and much more.
+SegWit is used for all functions including address generation and transaction creation.

 LitecoinJS is designed to work on both regular client applications like browsers and also conventional server applications using NodeJS.